blaze/blaze/docs/source/overview.rst

 Data descriptors provide uniform data access.
 They support iteration, insertion, and fancy indexing over a variety of popular formats.
 They provide seemless data migration and robust access for computation.
-Data descriptors span from local memory to out of core storage to distributed storage.
+Data descriptors span from local memory to out-of-core and distributed storage.

 Expressions